mdean808/audial-firebase/README.md

 Generate a Spotify App from their [developer dashboard](https://developer.spotify.com/dashboard/applications)

-Copy the Client ID and Client Secret into a `.env` file in the root project directory.
+Copy the Client ID and Client Secret into a `.env` file in the functions directory.

 ```dotenv
 SPOTIFY_CLIENT=''